-Before we get into the specifics about mini split inverters, let’s recap what a mini split AC unit is in the first place.
+Before we get into the specifics about inverter mini splits, let’s recap what a mini split AC unit is in the first place.
 Basically, a mini split AC unit achieves the same goal as a traditional AC unit: cooling your home.
-The main difference is that mini split air conditioners to do so without relying on ducts, which is why they are also referred to as “ductless air conditioners.”
+The main difference is that mini split air conditioners do so without relying on ducts, which is why they are also referred to as “ductless air conditioners.”

 The cooling (or heating) process uses an indoor/outdoor unit system.
 The indoor unit blows the warm air over cold evaporator coils containing refrigerant, which absorbs that heat from the air, and runs it to the outside unit.
 Through the compressor, the refrigerant dumps the heat pulled from your home’s air.
 The resulting cold air then blows right back into your room.

-Within the mini split systems, there are two different types of compressors: rotary and inverter.
-While a rotary compressor turns on with full power, a mini split inverter uses only enough power to reach and maintain your set temperature, and then idles at that setting until more power is needed.
+Among mini split systems, there are two different types of compressors: rotary and inverter.
+A rotary compressor always runs in full power mode: either its 0% (off) or 100% (on).
+In contrast, an inverter is a device that uses only enough power to reach and maintain your set temperature, and then idles at that setting until more power is needed.

-For this reason, many people prefer the efficiency and cost-saving capacity of mini split inverters to their rotary counterparts.
+For this reason, many people prefer the efficiency and cost-savings of mini split inverters to their rotary counterparts.

 You might be wondering how exactly a mini split inverter works, or the mini split inverter technology behind the operation.

 As mentioned above, mini split inverters are more targeted because they continuously regulate the temperature.
 Using a variable-frequency drive, the inverter controls the speed of the electromotor, and by consequence, the heating/cooling output.